KMahoney/kmahoney.github.io/articles/misconceptions-about-types/index.markdown

 scientific literature!
 Type systems don't only prevent a `TypeError`, they're capable of preventing *all* runtime exceptions.
-In fact, they can *prove* (in the mathematical sense) that your program cannot fail at runtime, and that it always terminates.
+In fact, they can *prove* (in the mathematical sense) that your program cannot fail at runtime, and even that it always terminates.
 That means every typo and every misplaced `null` found without even running your program.

 > That's great, but types can't help with business logic!